 The School Intervention Program at Cincinnati Children's Hospital Medical Center has been helping sensitize schools to the needs of children with cancer since 1979.
 As one of the first of its kind in the country, the program has received national and international recognition for the innovative efforts in reintegrating children with chronic illness back into the classroom.

 Serving Children with Cancer, Blood Disorders, and Traumatic Brain Injury

 Over time, the School Intervention Program has expanded and now serves students with cancer, blood diseases, and traumatic brain injuries.
 The SIP team offers services to students actively receiving treatment and those students who have completed treatment, yet might be experiencing difficulties in school.

 Role of School Intervention Specialists

 School intervention specialists are the link between the family, the school and the child's medical team.
 School intervention specialists work closely with the child's teachers to provide staff and peers with information about the child's diagnosis and assist with obtaining the required school services for the child.

 The three main program objectives of the School Intervention Program include:

 for SIP services.
 Target age groups include patients in preschool through post-secondary transitions (college, a training program, or employment).

-" I feel so very fortunate to have [our school intervention coordinator] and the resources of the Intervention Program available to us.
+" I feel so very fortunate to have [our school intervention specialist] and the resources of the Intervention Program available to us.
 It has given us the opportunity to focus on Ryan and the numerous other issues our family must face, as our child undergoes the lengthy thirty-eight months of cancer treatment."